 How to be a better investor

-I recently read a report put together by Tom Bradley, president of Steadyhand Investment Funds called the Five Essential Elements to Being a Better Investor.
+I recently read a report put together by Tom Bradley, president of Steadyhand Investment Funds called the Five Essential Elements to Be a Better Investor.
 The basic premise of the report is that every investor can become better and more successful by focusing on key behaviors.
 Tom suggests that “There is a significant gap between what markets have done and investors have achieved.”
 I could not agree more.

 Here’s a quick summary of the five ways investors can become better investors